-The use of hashtags has grown.
-Eyecare professionals can take advantage of hashtags in many ways via Facebook, Instagram, Pinterest, and of course Twitter.
+The use of hashtags has grown now that many people receive major news updates from platforms like Twitter.
+Eyecare professionals can take advantage of hashtags in many ways via Facebook, Instagram, Pinterest, and Twitter.
 You may even have been engaged in a contest or promotion using hashtags.
 Hashtags have become like a ‘coupon coding’ to track results and to get referrals.

-Yes, #hashtags can be #overused #annoying #unreadable and #i #personally #find #them #irritating #but #know #they #are #important, which is why this post is being written.
-There are many popular hashtags that eyecare professionals can use via their social media, besides #Eyecare, #optical, #eyedoctor, #eyeglasses, #sunnies, #sunglasses, #sunwear, #contactlens, #optometrist, #optician, #eyehealth, yada yada yada…
+Yes, #hashtags can be #overused #annoying and #unreadable, but they are a good first step to getting your practice on the map, especially if it's new.
+There are many popular hashtags that eyecare professionals can use via their social media, besides #Eyecare, #optical, #eyedoctor, #eyeglasses, #sunnies, #sunglasses, #sunwear, #contactlens, #optometrist, #optician, #eyehealth, etc.

-#GiveBack Tuesday.
-This is an opportunity to promote either events you are involved in, or some of your products you carry that are involved in giving back.
+This is an opportunity to promote either charity events you are involved in or products you carry that have a fundraising component to them.
 For example:

 - Clearvision - Breast cancer